stephenwvickers/node-windows-service/README.md

  * Windows reports an error when stopping the service, indicate to Windows the service is stopping to prevent Windows from generating an error

+## Version 1.0.4 - 26/08/2014

+ * High CPU utilisation when running services as console programs

 # Roadmap

 In no particular order: